Su64gi/Employee_Database_Management-/README.md

 * Token-based authorization for protected routes

 📩 OTP Email Verification

-After login, a 6-digit OTP is generated automatically OTP is sent to the registered email using Mailtrap (testing email service) OTP expires after a fixed time (5 minutes)
+* After login, a 6-digit OTP is generated automatically

+* OTP is sent to the registered email using Mailtrap (testing email service)

+* OTP expires after a fixed time (5 minutes)

-New OTP is generated every time user logs in again
+* New OTP is generated every time user logs in again

 👨‍💼 Employee Management Module

-Add employee details under logged-in user
+* Add employee details under logged-in user

-View all employee records
+* View all employee records

-Update employee information
+* Update employee information

-Delete employee records
+* Delete employee records

-Each employee is linked with a specific user using user_id
+* Each employee is linked with a specific user using user_id

 📊 Excel Integration

-Employee data can be exported to Excel files
+* Employee data can be exported to Excel files

-Excel files are stored in an assets/export folder
+* Excel files are stored in an assets/export folder

-Data can be read from Excel and used to perform database operations like deletion
+* Data can be read from Excel and used to perform database operations like deletion

-Database (MySQL)
+🛢️ Database (MySQL)

-Stores user data, employee data, and OTP verification data Tables used: users employees
+* Stores user data, employee data, and OTP verification data

+Tables used:users,employees

 📬 Email Service (Mailtrap)